Advanced Tutorial

 Firstly, download the tutorial file MPicker_tutorial_mesh_v1.0.0.tar.bz2

-to a location of your choice and extracting it:
+to a location of your choice and extract it:

 tar -jxvf MPicker_tutorial_mesh_v1.0.0.tar.bz2